-Less serious Myfortic side effects may include:
+Common Myfortic side effects may include:

-dizziness, anxiety, sleep problems (insomnia); or
+sleep problems (insomnia); or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Myfortic side effects (in more detail)
+See also: Side effects (in more detail)

-What other drugs will affect Myfortic
+What other drugs will affect Myfortic?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your current medicines and any you start or stop using during your treatment with Myfortic, especially:

-More Myfortic resources
+More about Myfortic (mycophenolic acid)

-- Myfortic Advanced Consumer (Micromedex) - Includes Dosage Information
+- Dosage Information

 Where can I get more information?